Indoqa/indoqa-react-redux/src/doc/Actions.md

 ### Dispatching multiple actions with one creator

-If you need to dispatch multiple actions, just return an array of actions.
-The [react-multi middleware](https://github.com/ashaffer/redux-multi) than dispatches them sequentially.
+If you need to dispatch multiple actions in one creator, just return an array of actions.
+The [react-multi middleware](https://github.com/ashaffer/redux-multi) then dispatches them sequentially.

 ```javascript
 export const DO_ACTION1 = 'DO_ACTION1'